Glioma classification and key molecular pathology

 Historically, gliomas were classified and graded based on cell type, location, patients' survival time, and the correlation of their microscopic appearance with clinical outcomes.
 More recently, histological characteristics such as cellularity, mitotic activity, pleomorphism, necrosis, and endothelial proliferation have also been considered.

 However, that is still not enough.
-So, what holds the clues to predicting the kind of glioma, its aggressiveness, how it would behave throughout time and in response to treatment?
+So, what holds the clues to predicting the kind of glioma, its aggressiveness, and how it would behave throughout time and in response to treatment?

 The discoveries of several genetic alterations and aberrant signaling pathways, such as MGMT methylation, IDH1/2 mutations, 1p/19q deletions, aberrant epidermal growth factor receptor, and PI3K pathways, abnormal p53/Rb pathways, and others have made a considerable contribution to our understanding of the genesis and biology of gliomas.